mytardis/es-reporting/README.md

 Run from command line:

 ```
-python index.py [--config CONFIG] [--days DAYS] [--rebuild]
+python index.py [-h] [--config CONFIG] [--index INDEX] [--days DAYS] [--rebuild]

 optional arguments:
   --config CONFIG  Config file location.
+  --index INDEX    Index name to populate, default is * to include all indexes.
-  --days DAYS      Populate past DAYS of data only, default is -1 to index all data.
+  --days DAYS      Populate only data for a number of past days, default is -1 to index all data.
   --rebuild        Delete and create index.
 ```